hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume_group.html.markdown

 This block supports the following:

 * `remote_volume_location` - (Required) Location of the primary volume.
-Changing this forces a new resource to be created.
+Changing this forces a new Application Volume Group to be created and data will be lost.

 * `remote_volume_resource_id` - (Required) Resource ID of the primary volume.